 The books The Blue Economy and Cradle to Cradle showed a completely different way of thinking and led him in the direction of the circular economy.
 From that moment Marten followed a straight line in pursuit of his dream: develop processes to transform waste streams into valuable products.

-” Progress is what makes people happy.
-I don’t believe in just doing less, but in changing how we produce things to have a positive impact.
+” I don’t believe in just doing less, but in changing how we produce things to have a positive impact.
 This is how I want to help make the world better

 Marten van Leeuwen, founder and designer